STAT545-UBC/STAT545-UBC-original-website/block010_dplyr-end-single-table.md

 ## 24 2007       Japan   82.60
 ```

-That result should make you impatient for our upcoming work of tidying and reshaping data!
+That result should make you impatient for our upcoming work on tidying and reshaping data!
 Wouldn't it be nice to have one row per year?

 #### Grand Finale